 My answers vary from do nothing at all to you better address that right now before you are attacked.

 For many years we had a Morgan stallion who pinned his ears when approached in his stall and we were not the least bit concerned about it.
-He was the nicest, most pleasant stallion I'd ever been around in a half century of horses.
+He was the nicest, most pleasant stallion I'd ever been around in over a half century of horses.
 I used to tell people he was the most dangerous stallion in the world because you forgot he was one.
 He was extremely mannerly, patient and easy going.
 He never exhibited the slightest sign of displeasure.

 He just pinned his ears when approached in his stall.
 It was just his thing.